zhangyuc/splash/api.md

 run(*spc*) | Use the data processing function to process the dataset. `spc` is a `SplashConf` object.
 It specifies the hyper-parameters that the system needs. duplicateAndReshuffle(*n*) | Make `n-1` copies of every element and reshuffle them across partitions.
 This will enlarge the dataset by a factor of `n`.
-Parallel threads can reduce communication costs by passing a larger local dataset. duplicate(*n*) | Make `n-1` copies of every element without reshuffling. reshuffle(*n*) | Reshuffle all elements across partitions.
-If your original dataset has not been shuffled, this operation is recommended at the creation of the Parametrized RDD.
+Parallel threads can reduce communication costs by passing a larger local dataset. duplicate(*n*) | Make `n-1` copies of every element without reshuffling.

 <br>